You are here

 HPV and genital warts

 Most of the time, HPV infection is not serious, does not have any symptoms and will go away on its own without treatment.
 Because HPV often has no symptoms, it is easy to pass from one person to another without knowing it.
 Some types of HPV cause bumpy genital warts that do not cause cancer.
 Other types of HPV are more serious and may cause cancer of the cervix, penis, vulva, anus and throat.
-Routine Pap tests are done to screen women for cervical cancer.
+Routine Pap tests (every three years) is recommended for people with cervixes to screen for cervical cancer.

 The HPV vaccine can help prevent 70% of genital cancers and 90% of genital warts.
-This vaccine is available for men and women.
+This vaccine is available for people of all genders.
 It is recommended that young people get the vaccine before they become sexually active.
 The vaccine does not have an effect on any type of HPV that a person may already have.

-The types of HPV that cause genital warts are most often spread by skin-to-skin contact during vaginal (frontal) and anal sex.
+The types of HPV that cause genital warts are most often spread by skin-to-skin contact during penetrative sex.
 The virus is most commonly found on the genitals and anus.
 It is found less often on the mouth or in the throat.

 People who have HIV are more likely to develop genital warts if they come into contact with the virus.
 When a person has HIV, sometimes their ability to fight off viruses is lower, making it easier for more warts to grow.